 Acknowledgement of Country

-UNSW Art & Design acknowledges and pays respect to the traditional owners of the land upon which it stands; the Gadigal People of the Eora Nation.
+The School of Art & Design acknowledges and pays respect to the traditional owners of the land upon which it stands; the Gadigal People of the Eora Nation.
 We also acknowledge Gadigal Elders past, present and into the future.

-UNSW Art & Design welcomes First Nations Aboriginal and Torres Strait Islander students to all of our courses and programs.
-At any one time our faculty hosts 30 – 40 Indigenous students studying, researching and practicing within our creative community.
+The School of Art & Design welcomes First Nations Aboriginal and Torres Strait Islander students to all of our courses and programs.
+We are committed to supporting Indigenous students, practitioners and researchers to meet their educational needs and aspirations.

 We work closely with UNSW’s Nura Gili Centre for Indigenous Programs on our Kensington Campus which provides pathways to learning opportunities that embrace Indigenous knowledge, cultures and histories.

 Nura Gili strives for excellence in educational services and works towards assuring participation and access to all the programs it offers.
 The staff and students at Nura Gili support community outreach programs to actively spread the message of the availability of tertiary studies.
 Staff and students also work to promote the centrality of arts, culture and heritage for Aboriginal and Torres Strait Islander Peoples - throughout UNSW and the wider community.